robderon/WebApplicationArchitectures/Worshop2.md

 The objective is to create your personal website.
-Something that will tell about you and your projects.
+Something that will tell the world about you and your projects.
 1. Create a new empty directory named « mywebsite »
 2. Create IMAGES directory and put a few image from the web in it ( using wget if you can)
 3. In this directory, using your favorite text editor, create a, index.html file.
 It must make use of these html tags, at least : html, head, title, body,  p, h1, h2, a href, ul, li, img